rsaber/anvil/README.md

 	- my_file_name.yaml

 # 'copy' is an optional key
-# a list of files/directories to be copied to the output
+# a list of files/directories to be copied to the output after pages are rendered
 copy:
   - css
 	- fonts